Why Manual Compliance Review Is Breaking Down — and How AI Changes the Equation

 It is worth being precise about what marketing compliance actually encompasses, because the review challenge has two distinct dimensions that are often conflated.
 External marketing compliance refers to the regulatory obligations imposed by bodies such as ASIC, APRA, the TGA, the ACCC and equivalent international regulators — rules that govern what brands can and cannot claim, how products must be described, what disclosures are mandatory, and how advertising must be presented.
 Internal marketing compliance, or brand compliance, refers to the standards the organisation sets for itself — correct logo usage, approved colour palettes, on-brand messaging, authorised templates, and consistent tone of voice across all channels and markets.

 Both dimensions are subject to the same volume and consistency pressure.
 A financial services brand producing fifty promotional assets a week needs every one of them to meet ASIC advertising requirements and internal brand standards simultaneously.
 A retail brand managing promotional catalogues across ten store formats needs price claims that are legally accurate and brand visuals that are consistent.
-AI-powered compliance review addresses both — rule sets can be configured from regulatory frameworks, brand guidelines, or both in combination, applied automatically at the point of submission.
+AI Compliance Checking addresses both — any compliance document can be uploaded as a reference, brand guidelines and regulatory frameworks applied in a single check, before human review begins.

 What manual compliance review actually costs